anatoliastack/anatoliastack/README.md

 ## 🤝 Contributing

-Anadolu Stack is open to contributions, ideas and discussions.
+Anatolia Stack is open to contributions, ideas and discussions.

 If you believe in **server-driven web development**
 and value simplicity, you are welcome to contribute.